 Why KiwiFS?

-• Web UI included — wiki links, knowledge graph, block editor, comments, dark mode.
+- Web UI included — wiki links, knowledge graph, Mermaid diagrams, markdown editing, Bases, canvas, comments, and dark mode.

 How it works